AndrewCzh/SDE-project/README.md

 ## Database
 - Uploaded github and project python files to pythonanywhere
 - Now can be connected to Cloud and Local in MongoDB
-- add cooktool database into mongodb (done)
+- add cooktool database into mongodb
 - update cooktool in database
 - Update User collection in MongoDB, each user has a unique username and its corresponding password